UK Government Lists High-Risk States in Nigeria, Warns Against Traveling to Those Places

 • Rising insecurity across Nigeria has prompted the UK Government to issue updated travel advice, warning of widespread risks including kidnapping and violent crime

-• The Foreign, Commonwealth and Development Office (FCDO) now advises against travel to several states, with heightened alerts in the north-east, north-west, and Niger Delta regions
+• The Foreign, Commonwealth and Development Office advises against travel to several states, with heightened alerts in the north-east, north-west, and Niger Delta regions

-• Travellers are urged to exercise extreme caution, monitor local developments, and follow safety guidance closely
+• Amid the UK Government's guidance, travellers coming into Nigeria are urged to exercise extreme caution, monitor local developments, and follow safety guidance closely

 The UK government has issued updated travel guidance for Nigeria, warning of increasing insecurity across the country.